MPlayer

 MPlayer is a free and open-source media player software application.
 It is available for Linux, OS X and Microsoft Windows.
-Versions for OS/2, Syllable, AmigaOS, MorphOS and AROS Research Operating System are also available.
+Versions for legacy systems such as OS/2 and AmigaOS were previously available, but are no longer actively maintained.
 A port for DOS using DJGPP is also available.
 Versions for the Wii Homebrew Channel and Amazon Kindle have also been developed.